Advertiser Disclosure

 Los Angeles International Airport Terminal 1 check-in.
 Image Credit: Los Angeles International Airport

-The check-in desks for several airlines, including Southwest and Sun Country, are located on level 2.
+The airline check-in desks are on level 2.
 Once checked in, passengers can make their way to the security checkpoint at the east end of the terminal.

-Alternatively, passengers can take the escalators at the west end of the terminal to level 3 to clear security at a separate checkpoint.
+Alternatively, passengers can take the escalators at the terminal’s west end to level 3 to clear security at a separate checkpoint.

 Los Angeles International Airport Terminal 1 Departures 1